QSmally/Terminal/README.md

-Vim's configuration isn't that minimalistic anymore (though the UI is). `Ack`, `curl`, `ctags`, `docker`, `latexmk` and `xpdf` may be installed for a nice experience, as well as being compiled with Python for Emacs org-mode support.
+Vim's configuration isn't that minimalistic anymore (though the UI is). `Ack`, `curl`, `ctags`, `docker`, `latexmk` and `xpdf` may be installed for a nice experience, as well as being compiled with Python for Emacs org-mode support and Node for Markdown preview and JSON syntax correction.
 Skim or Okular is used as VimTeX compiled document viewer.
 Tested with Vim 9 on Debian and macOS, and probably works on Vim 7/8, but YMMV.